zaxor0/zwerchhau/README.md

 ### How do I know I am fighting a monster?
 The basic rule of thumb is grappling, can you engage in a grappling struggle with a target and not suffer greatly?
 For example, would you grapple with 800lb 10 foot tall polar bear?
 Probably not.
 Would you engage in a grapple with a 7 foot 300 lb Orc?
 Maybe.

-### Combat Loop, Modified for Monsters and Beasts
-The combat loop against a monster is as follows:

-- Prepare, set your one's and engagement posture
-  - Posture is different here, just defensive or offensive
-- roll combat attack dice
-- react to results
-- winner deals damage